 All it takes is ten minutes: five minutes to read these rules once.
 Then five minutes to read them again.

 Small but necessary interruption: This online book isn’t supported by banner ads.
 It’s supported by readers like you.
-If you find this tutorial valuable, see how to pay for this book.
-I designed the fonts you’re reading—Equity, Concourse, and Triplicate—and they can be licensed for your own documents, websites, and apps.
+If you find these tips valuable, see how to pay for this book.
 There’s plenty of other material too—see the table of contents.

 The typographic quality of your document is determined largely by how the body text looks.
 Why?
 Because there’s more body text than anything else.
 So start every project by making the body text look good.
 Then worry about the rest.

 In turn, the appearance of the body text is determined primarily by these four typographic choices:

-Point size is the size of the letters.
+Point size is how big the font is.
 In print, the most comfortable range for body text is 10–12 point.
-On the web, the range is 15–25 pixels.
-Not every font appears equally large at a given point size, so be prepared to adjust as necessary.
+On the web, 15–25 pixels.
+Not every font appears equally large at a given point size, so be prepared to adjust as needed.

 “Exact”line-spacing option to achieve this.
 The default single-line option is too tight; the 1½-line option is too loose.
 In CSS, use the

 line length is the horizontal width of the text block.
 Line length should be an average of 45–90 characters per line (use your word-count function) or 2–3 lowercase alphabets, like so:

-In a printed document, this usually means page margins larger than the traditional one inch.
-On a web page, it usually means not allowing the text to flow to the edges of the browser window.
+In a printed document, this usually means page margins larger than one inch (a typewriter habit).
+On a web page, it usually means preventing the text from flowing to the edges of the browser window.